QuantasSupport/Quantas/README.md

 #### Dependencies:

 Our simulator uses the g++ compiler.
-If you do not have this installed on the machine run the below command in the command prompt to install the compiler:
+If you do not have this installed on the machine run the below command in the command prompt to install the compiler

 ```sh
 sudo apt install g++